vioxcd/coursera-dwh-for-bi-capstone/dashboard/README.md

 - [TalkingData Mobile User Demographics][kaggle-dataset-mobile].
 I can't seem to find the kind of dataset used in the module, so I'll just make up my own analysis for it.
 This dataset differs by a large stretch, though.
 It's used for a classification competition.
 I wonder if I could do EDA on this?

+Update: I think the analysis uses data from Google Analytics.
+Looker studio has [a template dashboard][ga-template-dashboard] for it.
+Here's the dataset that I could find, one from [Kaggle][kaggle-dataset-ga] sampled from BQ, and the other from [Google Cloud public dataset][gcp-public-ga-dataset] (the ones in BQ)

 ### Exercise 5: Restaurant Performance Analysis

 Can't find the restaurant dataset that has revenue in them.
 Bummer.